This blog may contain affiliate links. Read our disclosure policy for more info.

 Feel like you’re walking on water by taking a stand-up paddleboard (SUP) tour to the middle of Lake Arenal.
 With the volcano beside you, gently glide across the water and enjoy the view.
 The tour includes a lesson on the shore if you’ve never been paddle boarding before and then a boat ride to the middle of the lake where you’ll get on your board.
 The best part is, transport from La Fortuna is included.

-Kayaking is also really popular on Lake Arenal, and this specific tour includes all you need for a 2.5-hour paddle on the lake.
+Lake Arenal is also one of the best places in Costa Rica for kayaking.
+On this specific tour, you get all you need for a 2.5-hour paddle on the lake.
 You’ll kayak on the calm waters with the volcano on one side of you and the rainforest on the other.
 This is a great way to spot birds including Great Blue Herons and Kingfishers, and you’ll probably hear Howler monkeys too.

 18. Drink craft beer at Lake Arenal Hotel and Brewery